alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ### A tiny `Result` implementation

-Aside: try implementing `Result` yourself first.
+Aside: if you’re curious, try implementing `Result` yourself first.
-This teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*) is intentionally minimalist and unsafe around `default`/null: it stores `default` in the unused slot (don’t read it), it doesn’t prevent `Ok(null)` / `Fail(null)`, it doesn't prevent creating a null `Result`, doesn't have async support, and it doesn’t catch `exceptions`.
-These extra checks are intentionally omitted because I don't want to distract from the core structure of `Result`, and would likely end up massive otherwise.
+This teaching implementation isn’t production-ready (use *LanguageExt* or *CSharpFunctionalExtensions*) and is intentionally minimalist and unsafe around `default`/null.
+It stores `default` in the unused slot (don’t read it), doesn’t prevent `Ok(null)` / `Fail(null)`, doesn’t guard against “returning null” from `Bind`, has no async support, and doesn’t catch `exceptions`—to keep the focus on the core shape.

 In monad terms: for `Result<_, TError>`, `Ok(...)` is **return/pure** (the monadic “unit”). `Fail(...)` is the constructor for the error case (analogous to `Left(...)` for `Either`).